TehDmitry/Bambilight/README.md

 - Arduino or compatible device

 - Optional AC adapter if using too many LEDs.
-USB provides 500mA (USB2.0) or 1000mA (USB3.0)
-  and each LED (in example "WS2812B") can pull up to 60mA per LED on full brightness.
+USB provides 500mA (USB2.0) or 1000mA (USB3.0) and each LED (in example "WS2812B") can pull up to 60mA per LED on full brightness.
+Note that the microcontroller needs about 50mA by itself.

 - Windows PC with DirectX9 and hardware accelerated graphics